HugoAndre276/contrail_seg_Unet/README.md

 ## Detection and visulization

 The `detect.py` provides examples for loading models and detecting contrails in the testing images.
+This file is from the original repository (junzis/contrail-seg.git).
+It is now recommanded to use the detect_notebook.ipynb file to detect contrail in the testing images.
+Two scores are computed in this file: the F1-score and the AUC-score.